zhangxue91/GPDS-Net/README.md

-# GD-Net
+# GPDS-Net
-The source code for GD-Net will be made available after this paper is accepted.
+The source code for GPDS-Net will be made available after this paper is accepted.
 Thanks for your attention.
 Please refer to subsequent updates.